slapcat/killercoda-scenarios/distrobuilder/step2/text.md

-Correct any errors in `step2.yaml` so that it builds with this command:
+Correct any errors in `config.yaml` so that it builds with this command:
 ```
-distrobuilder build-lxd step2.yaml
+distrobuilder build-lxd config.yaml -o image.variant=cloud
 ```